Skip to main content

 A screenshot of a Data Pool in the Propel Console.

 Event-based data sources like the Webhook Data Pool collect and write events into Data Pools.
-Events are collected and synced to Data Pools every minute.
 These Data Pools have a very simple schema:

 ColumnTypeDescription